SignalK/signalk.github.io/README.md

 If you rename a page or move its content elsewhere, be a good web citizen and add a redirect from the old location to the new.
 For instance, if you want to move the content of `overview.md` to `getting_started.md`, don't just remove `overview.md`, rather remove its content and add a `redirect` variable to its front matter pointing to the new page.
 See `specification.md` for an example of this.

 When creating links to local resources, such as between pages, prefix them with `{{site.path}}` and use absolute, rather than relative paths.
 This ensures links continue to work in staging.

+In order to set the `active` class on the correct navbar link, a variable should be set in each page's front matter with the value `active` and the name of the link which should be active.